dreamcatcher45/Kiwi-GUI-scrcpy/README.md

 - Don't forget to pin the app in taskbar or start for easier access.

 ## Issues with Download ❓
-- Some windows doesn't allow to download exe files from github.Try turning off Windows realtime protection and download.
+- Some windows doesn't allow to download exe files from github.
+Try turning off Windows realtime protection and download.
 - Don't forget to turn Windows realtime protection back on.

 ## Credits 💎